localstack/docs/content/en/user-guide/chaos-engineering/route53-failover/index.md

 - [Python-3](https://www.python.org/downloads/)
 - `dig`

-### Application Architecture

-The following diagram shows the architecture that this application builds and deploys:

-{{< figure src="route53-failover-1.png" width="800">}}

-Initiate LocalStack by using the `docker-compose.yml` file from the repository.
+Start LocalStack by using the `docker-compose.yml` file from the repository.
 Ensure to set your API key as an environment variable during this process.

 {{< command >}}
 $ LOCALSTACK_API_KEY=<YOUR_LOCALSTACK_API_KEY>
 $ docker compose up
 {{< /command >}}

+### Application Architecture

+The following diagram shows the architecture that this application builds and deploys:

+{{< figure src="route53-failover-1.png" width="800">}}

 ### Creating the resources